Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Background on folding degree-4 vertices

 For a proof, see \cite{Origametry} or \cite{TachiHull}.
 The two sets of equations in Theorem~\ref{thm1} trace two curves in the configuration space, called the \textit{modes} of the rigid folding, that intersect at the origin (the unfolded state).
 A example of $(\rho_1,\rho_2)$ graphs of these two modes is shown in Figure~\ref{fig1}(b).

 These relationships were first described by Huffman in 1976, although not in this exact form \cite{Huff,Huff2}.
-However, the idea of parameterizing each folding angle by the tangent of half the folding angle, sometimes called the Weierstrass substitution, dates back to Bricard's work on flexible octahedra in the late 1800s \cite{Bricard}.
-In our case, we see that developable, degree-4 flat-foldable origami vertices have opposite folding that angles that are congruent up to sign, and adjacent folding angles have a linear relationship when parameterized by the tangent half-angle.
+We see that developable, degree-4 flat-foldable origami vertices have opposite folding angles that are congruent up to sign, and adjacent folding angles have a linear relationship when parameterized by the tangent half-angle.

 For the developable, non-flat-foldable case Huffman \cite{Huff} provides a relationship for the opposite folding angles,

 where the indices are taken cyclically (mod 4), and for the adjacent folding angle relationships Huffman gives a very convoluted expression, lamenting that a more simple expression does not seem possible \cite[p.
 1014]{Huff}.
 Izmestiev \cite{Izmestiev} provides formulas that are of similar, but simplified, form to Huffman's.
 However, they exist in a complexified configuration space and are thus challenging to use.